jwunderl/pxt-arcade/docs/courses/csintro3/orientation/math.md

 ## Student Task #1: Creating Blocks

 1. Create a new project in @boardname@.
-Set it to JavaScript
+Go to the JavaScript view
 2. Recreate the expression below in **JavaScript**
 3. To confirm the JavaScript expression is correct, switch to Blocks and check that the result is the same
 4. **Challenge:** change the ``+`` to a ``-``, and switch back to JavaScript.
 What has changed?